Bukit Malawati: Features

 Bukit Malawati is located near other tourist attractions, such as Kampung Kuantan Firefly Park and Kuala Selangor Nature Park.
 Some of the popular attractions at the hillfort also include a tram ride, a royal mausoleum, and a museum.

 Rumah Api Kuala Selangor (Kuala Selangor Lighthouse)

 Also known as the Altingsburgh Lighthouse, the structure was originally built by the Dutch in 1794.
 It was extensively refurbished by the British in 1907 before it was officially reopened in 1910.
-The fully-functional lighthouse is now considered to be one of Bukit Malawati's defining features.
+The fully functional lighthouse is now considered to be one of Bukit Malawati's defining features.
 Measuring at 83 metres from seabed and 27 metres from land, the lighthouse presently operates on electricity.
-It rotates and projects an intense beam of light that is visible up to 56 kilometres twice at every 15 seconds.
+It rotates and projects an intense beam of light that is visible up to 56 kilometres twice every 15 seconds.

 Batu Hampar (The Bedrock)

 Measuring at 5x5x1 square feet, Batu Hampar is a large rock slab that was placed in the west of the courtyard.
 The bedrock was reportedly used for the purpose of executions, where traitors of the Sultan would be laid by their executioners for beheading.
 According to a local legend, the fourth Sultan of Selangor, Sultan Abdul Samad, would spend his evenings ruminating on the slab while watching the sunset.